 The cost of the 10-day quarantine stay is £1,750 for an individual travelling alone.
 Additional costs are incurred for other reasons, however, such as car parking charges to keep your vehicle at the airport during your stay.
 The price also increases substantially if you have to stay in the hotel for longer, following a positive test for Covid-19.

 This “includes the hotel, transport and testing” according Matt Hancock, and the “booking system will go live on Thursday, when we will also publish the full detailed guidance.”

 Laundry services available

-Seven items of laundry will also be made available for anyone who comes unprepared for the self-isolation period.
+Seven items of laundry are also be made available for anyone who comes unprepared for the self-isolation period.

 The hotel will deliver fresh towels and sheets at specific times during the stay.
 Guests will have to put out their own laundry and rubbish at certain times and anyone who fails to do this could receive a fine – like in Hong Kong.